-‘Baseball Bugs’ at 75: How a Looney Tunes classic wham-bammed America’s pastime
+‘Baseball Bugs’ at 75: How a Looney Tunes classic left its mark on America’s pastime

 The cartoon came out in an era when baseball was unquestionably the most popular sport in the United States, far eclipsing football and basketball.
 (Today you can watch it on the Internet or HBO Max.)

 Bugs Bunny doesn’t make his appearance until the fourth inning of the game, which begins with the hulking Gas-House Gorillas beating up on the emaciated Tea Totallers, a comically overmatched team of decrepit old players.

-The Gorillas use a combination of superior skill and unabashed cheating to steamroll the Tea Totallers in the early going.
-In the fourth inning alone, the Gorillas score 42 runs as dozens of base runners do a conga dance around the diamond.
-That pads their lead to 96-0, sparking a round of thunderous cheers from the fans at New York’s Polo Grounds.

-But soon we hear a lone voice yelling, “Boo!
+The Gorillas, having done a conga dance around the diamond, lead 96-0 when we hear a lone voice yelling, “Boo!
 Boo!
 Boo!” and then see an angry Bugs Bunny, sticking his head out of his hole in the outfield, sporting a straw hat and munching on a carrot inside a hot dog bun.

 “Nah, you Gas-House Gorillas are a bunch of dirty players!”
 Bugs says, in the distinctively brash New York accent of voice actor Mel Blanc.
 “Why, I could lick them in a ballgame with one hand tied behind my back — all by myself!
 Yeah.
 Yeah, I’d get up there and wham!
 A homer.
 Wham!
 Another homer.”
 Soon, three Gorillas players are menacingly standing over him.